 Ever try to read an annuity contract?
 After 5 iterations, I deciphered its cryptic terminology, dissected the fine print, and concluded the annuities “all-in” annual investment and insurance rider costs ranged between 2.5%-3.0%.
 That means fees reduce expected returns by 50% or more!
 And every new contribution got hit with a 5% sales commission – an immediate reduction in principal that will never have the chance to grow.

-We met with the broker.
-He wasn’t comfortable with my questions.
+We went to the broker’s office.
+He wasn’t comfortable with my basic questions.
 He needed to call the annuity desk to get answers.
-A guy selling something he doesn’t understand.
-Not as uncommon as you might think.
+Apparently, he was selling something he doesn’t understand.
+That’s more common than you might expect.
 He got outright nervous when I asked him why he sold Patrick a second annuity in one of the IRAs.
 Nervous for good reason.
 This egregious practice has come under FINRA’s regulatory fire because it has one self-serving purpose: to renew the broker’s commission and surrender cycle which locks the client into an expensive long-term commitment.
-Who does that make sense for?
+This makes sense for whom?